How’s your week looking so far? Do you feel like you are having a productive week? Are you getting things done? Ticking things off?

 So, by eliminating decision making early in the day, you’re freeing up space in your brain for more important matters.
 Allowing you to concentrate on your priorities, and be productive!

-Plan what you are going to wear for the week, and make sure everything you need is laundered and ready and waiting for you in your closest or drawers.
+Plan what you are going to wear for the week, and make sure everything you need is laundered and ready and waiting for you in your closet or drawers.

 Your mornings will be calmer, you’ll prevent decision fatigue, and you’ll save time previously spent staring into your closet, or scrambling through the laundry basket looking for a matching pair of socks.